 Computational Commutative Algebra I-II, Martin Kreuzer, Lorenzo Rabbiano

 Homological algebra takes homology (the geometric-topological construct) as a starting point and generalizes from there.
 It is a very important tool in modern algebra.
 I actually haven’t found many books I like about it.
-I mostly learned it from the commutative algebra books above, but there is one I actually like a good deal:
+I mostly learned it from the commutative algebra books above, but there is one exposition I actually like a good deal:

 An Introduction to Homological Algebra, Joseph J. Rotman

-This was the main reference I used when I learned the subject, and I liked the way things were explained.
+This was the main external reference I used when I learned the subject, and I liked the way things were explained.
 I didn’t feel like it was just pure abstract nonsense, which I cannot say for every homological algebra book I’ve seen.
 There’s also this classic on the subject:

 Homology, Saunders MacLane